BB-8 droid gets early buzz as ‘Star Wars’ toys go on sale worldwide

 Vanity Fair magazine judged the toy, made by U.S. company Sphero, so adorable that it recruited a handful of puppies to play with the droid and featured the video on its website.

-A remote-controlled Millennium Falcon spacecraft, piloted in the "Star Wars" universe by Han Solo and Chewbacca, also proved an early favorite on social media.
+A remote-controlled Millennium Falcon spacecraft, piloted in the "Star Wars" universe by Han Solo and Chewbacca, also proved an early favourite on social media.

 In New York's Times Square, Toys "R" Us chief global merchandising officer Richard Barry said he expects kids and collectors alike to buy the new toys.